-One of the ways in which alphabetical referencing is done has been given the name of the Name and Date System or the Harvard Referencing System.
+One of the ways, in which alphabetical referencing is done, has been given the name of the Name and Date System or the Harvard Referencing System.
 There are a number of ways in which the Harvard Referencing System can be presented, and all of these are therefore 'correct'.
 The Business Faculty has chosen one of these as the method that we recommend you to use.
 The reason for this is that if you do take this advice:

-- dominous i dodani, mas smoots sine sine die missine di missine i documenta justi il discon i mis reason for this is that if you do take this advice: ☐ The problem of choosing an appropriate referencing system has been solved for you, ☐ Your referencing layout will be consistent and always 'correct', and ☐ It will conform to the way referencing is done by most business and management researchers and journals.
+- The problem of choosing an appropriate referencing system has been solved for you, - Your referencing layout will be consistent and always 'correct', and - It will conform to the way referencing is done by most business and management researchers and journals.

 (Another convention that we urge you to comply with is that the University has chosen Arial as the font that it wishes all documents to be written in - as this one is.)

-2.2 The difference between the reference list and the bibliography
+2.2) The difference between the reference list and the bibliography

 Within your piece of written work, you will have cited a number of books, journals, newspaper articles (or whatever), using the author's name and the date of publication.
 At the end of the piece, you provide a list of all those authors, giving full details of what their work is called, and where it was published.
 This list is headed References, and provides all the information about the published works you have mentioned in your text, ALPHABETICALLY by the names of the authors (or originators).
 This list can be subdivided by year and letter if necessary.
-(More about this later.)
+(More about this later)

 Also, during the course of your preparatory reading, you may use material that has been helpful for reading around the subject, but which you do not make specific reference to in your own work.
 It is important to acknowledge this material.
 Under the heading Bibliography, list all these items, again alphabetically by author, regardless of whether it is a book or journal, and include this list separately after the reference list.